openbroadcaster/openbroadcaster.github.io/voice-tracking.md

 ### Editing Recording

-Set trim points, using mouse or use keyboard to adjust advanced levels
+Set trim points, using mouse or use keyboard to adjust advanced levels.
+Click Play Icon to preview.

 ### Saving Edits